-POWERS AND FUNCTIONS OF MDM Legislative reference Effective/ Comment (a) Integrated Development Planning for the district municipality as a whole, including a framework for integrated development plans for the local municipalities within the area of the district municipality, taking into account the integrated developments plans on those local municipalities, Mandates: > Sections 83 and 84 of the Municipal Effective The IDP Framework is reviewed annually with Locals and approved by MDM Council. (b) Bulk supply of water that affects a significant proportion of municipalities in the district Structures Act, 1998, Effective MDM as the WSA and DWS are responsible for bulk water supply in the District (c) Bulk supply of electricity that affects a significant proportion of municipalities in the district.
-LimpopoProvincialNotice No. Not Effective ESKOM is responsible. (d) Bulk sewerage purification works and main sewage disposal that affects a significant proportion of the municipalities in the district.
-309 of 2000, Government Effective Water purification plans are operational (e) Solid waste disposal sites serving the area of the district municipality as a whole.
-Gazette No. 615 of 1st October Effective Allocated to Locals (f) Municipal roads which form integral part of a road transport system for the area of the district municipality as a whole 2000.
-2000. ➤ Limpopo Not Effective DPWRI performs the function. (g) Regulation of passenger transport services Provincial Notice no 356, Gaz.
-Effective DoT (h) Municipal Airport serving the area of the district municipality as a whole No. 1195 of 14th October Not effective DoT and Private (i) Municipal Health Services serving the area of the district municipality as a whole 2005.
+POWERS AND FUNCTIONS OF MDM egislative ference Effective/ Comment (a) Integrated Development Planning for the district municipality as a whole, including a framework for integrated development plans for the local municipalities within the area of the district municipality, taking into account the integrated developments plans on those local municipalities, Mandates: Sections 83 and 84 of the Municipal Sections 83 and 84 of the Effective The IDP Framework is reviewed annually with Locals and approved by MDM Council. (b) Bulk supply of water that affects a significant proportion of municipalities in the district Structures Act, 1998, Effective MDM as the WSA and DWS are responsible for bulk water supply in the District (c) Bulk supply of electricity that affects a significant proportion of municipalities in the district.
+Limpopo Provincial Notice No. Not Effective ESKOM is responsible. (d) Bulk sewerage purification works and main sewage disposal that affects a significant proportion of the municipalities in the district.
+309 of 2000, Government Effective Water purification plans are operational (e) Solid waste disposal sites serving the area of the district municipality as a whole. - Gazette No. 615 of 1st October Effective Allocated to Locals (f) Municipal roads which form integral part of a road transport system for the area of the district municipality as a whole 2000. ➤ Limpopo Provincial Notice no Not Effective DPWRI performs the function. (g) Regulation of passenger transport services Effective DoT (h) Municipal Airport serving the area of the district municipality as a whole 356, Gaz.
+No. 1195 of 14th October Not effective DoT and Private (i) Municipal Health Services serving the area of the district municipality as a whole 2005.
 Effective MDM (j) Fire Fighting services serving the area of the district municipality as a whole Effective MDM